gauravmeee/My_md_Notes/👨‍🚒📚 CS Exam/📕 OS/▶️✔️ 1 Tutorial_OS One Shot (Gate Wallah).md

 ```

 **C. Deadlock Detection**
-1. When all resources have single instance -> wait for Graph
+1. When all resources have single instance -> Wait for Graph
 2. When resources have multiple instances -> Deadlock Detection Algorithm

 - **Wait For Graph (WFG)**